 Critical minerals ran through the whole visit.
 Chile is the world’s largest copper producer and a leading source of lithium, metals seen as essential to technology and the energy transition.

 The minister argued Chile can help make Western supply chains more secure and resilient.
-At a separate think-tank event he stressed the country’s role in providing the raw materials that electric vehicles and data centres depend on.
+At a separate think-tank event he stressed the country’s role in providing raw materials that electric vehicles and data centres depend on.

 The charm offensive follows a diplomatic thaw.
 Ties had cooled for a stretch, but recent high-level meetings, including with the US secretary of state, have been cast on both sides as a fresh start.

 The trip was not all upbeat, however.
-The minister also raised Chilean concerns over tariffs with the US trade representative, a reminder that the commercial relationship still has friction beneath the friendly surface.
+The minister also raised Chilean concerns over tariffs with the US trade representative, a reminder that the relationship still has friction beneath the friendly surface.

 What is the Choose Chile programme?

-It is a government initiative to position Chile as Latin America’s most competitive base for global companies, aimed at drawing investment, advanced manufacturing, data centres and talent.
-The Washington leg targeted established American investors, part of a wider tour that has also courted technology firms on the US west coast.
+The Washington leg targeted established American investors.
+It was part of a wider tour that has also courted technology firms on the US west coast.

 Why does Chile matter to the United States?